Muller-bit/Web3_Wallet_Security/notes/03_social_Recovery_wallet.md

 Multi-sig wallets and many social recovery wallets are implemented as smart contracts on the blockchain.
 While powerful, this architecture comes with certain drawbacks compared to standard EOAs:

 1. Weak Support from Web3 Apps: Historically, direct interaction with decentralized applications (dApps) using multi-sig or smart contract wallets has been less seamless than with EOAs like Metamask.
 While support is continuously improving, users might still encounter friction or incompatibilities with some dApps.

+2. Higher Gas Costs: Transactions originating from smart contract wallets generally incur higher gas fees.
+This is because they involve more complex logic execution on the blockchain (i.e., running the smart contract code) compared to simple transfers from an EOA.